Alcohol could be served in state movie theaters if a new bill passes

 While some theatres across the state do serve alcohol, they have to be classified as a restaurant.
 Legislation allowing all movie theaters to sell alcohol is being considered by state lawmakers.

 “Here at The Little, when we’re showing a movie we have to compete against so much now.
-There’s Netflix, a lot of reasons why people can stay home and watch a movie,” said Pukos.
+There’s Netflix, a lot of reasons why people can stay home and watch a movie,” Pukos said.

-“It’d be another reason that people could come here and enjoy the movie,” said Pukos.
+“It’d be another reason that people could come here and enjoy the movie,” Pukos said.

 Moviegoers like Jude Tinto usually buy snacks when at the movies.
 Tinto thinks serving alcohol in theaters could make the movie experience better.

 “I think it would be pretty good for business.
-It would definitely bring more money to the theatre cause I know that people would absolutely want to purchase alcohol if it was available,” said Jude Tinto, a Rochester resident.
+It would definitely bring more money to the theatre cause I know that people would absolutely want to purchase alcohol if it was available,” Tinto said.

 Similar versions of the bill have failed to pass assembly before.